 Waste is classified as non-hazardous waste and hazardous waste, which are collected by qualified contractors.
 Recycling facilities are available to encourage in order to reduce waste.
-The increase in hazardous wastes is mainly because the classification between hazardous and non-hazardous wastes was revised during the year ended 31 March 2021.
+The companies target to reduce hazardous waste emission per employee by 2% in the coming year, mainly by investing in UV printing machinery and by improving product designs which should result in fewer paint spraying work.

-Use of resources
+Use of Resources